 Nana Osaki is a proud, enigmatic punk rock vocalist from a similarly rural background who nurtures the desire to become an international sensation.
 Putting her career with a popular band, she boards the same train as Nana Komatsu on their journey to Tokyo together.

 Through a fateful encounter in their journey toward the metropolis, two women with the same given name are brought together by fate.
-As they grow closer as friends and share an apartment to support each other through thick and thin, including romantic drama, career hurdles, and even some truly dark subjects like abuse and drug use – but their friendship serves as a guiding light.
+As they grow closer as friends and share an apartment to support each other through thick and thin, including romantic drama, career hurdles, and even some truly dark subjects like msitreatment and illicit material use – but their friendship serves as a guiding light.

 A Lull in the Sea